sixhops/catcollector-codealong/02-models-migrations.md

 # Connecting a model to our view

-1. Lets create a `model` of our Cat instead of storing it hardcoded in our `views.py`.
+1. Let's create a `model` of our Cat instead of storing it hardcoded in our `views.py`.
 In our `main_app/models.py` file, change the code to reflect the following:

 	```python
 	# main_app/models.py